Small vs Big Characters

 じょ = jo [or] jyo

-If you’re having a really hard time remember how to type the contraction you want, you can also add an x before the character to make it smaller:
+If you’re having a really hard time remembering how to type the combination you want, you can also add an x before the character to make it smaller:

 にゅう = nixyuu